canjs/canjs/index.md

 [can.observe.backup.min.js](http://donejs.com/can/dist/can.observe.backup.min.js)
 \[[dev](http://donejs.com/can/dist/can.observe.backup.js)\]

-You can backup and restore can.Observe data using this plugin.
+You can backup and restore can.Observe data using the [can.Observe.backup](http://donejs.com/docs.html#!can.Observe.backup) plugin.
 To backup the observe in its current state call _backup_.
 To revert it back to that state use _restore_:

 {% highlight javascript %}
 var todo = new Todo( { name: 'do the dishes' } );